 Is boat insurance required in Michigan?
-As mentioned earlier, it’s true that you’re not required by the Michigan government to obtain boat insurance.
+As mentioned earlier, it’s true that the Michigan government does not require you to obtain boat insurance.
 It’s also true that if you finance your boat, the lender will need you to have boat insurance.
-Also, once the boat is fully paid off, you do not have to renew your insurance.
+And once the boat is fully paid off, you do not have to renew your insurance.

-I do however recommend getting boat insurance if you are not financing.
-Insurance is required by many marinas in Michigan.
+I do, however, recommend getting boat insurance if you are not financing.
+Many marinas in Michigan require insurance.
 Insurance is also fairly affordable given the value in peace of mind you will receive.